DimensionDataResearch/ceph-ddcloud/README.md

 Terraform configuration and Ansible playbooks to deploy Ceph in MCP 2.0.

-This is a work-in-progress, please [create an issue](https://github.com/DimensionDataResearch/ceph-ddcloud/issues/new) if you have questions, requests, or would like to contribute :-)
+If you have questions, requests, or would like to contribute, please please [create an issue](https://github.com/DimensionDataResearch/ceph-ddcloud/issues/new) because we'd love to hear from you :-)

 ## Getting started